ECHibiki/Kissu-Feedback-and-Forms/README.md

 # Kissu-Feedback-and-Forms
 Kissu's application for handling, creating and linking forms.
 Usefull for feedback or moderator applications.<br/>
-Mod UI is done through ReactJS while the user UI is done through simple HTML which is augmented by JS.
+Mod UI is done through ReactJS while the user UI is done through simple HTML which is augmented by JS.<br/>
+Javascript is handled through a package containing functions which are used by the HTML pages inside of SCRIPT tags

 ## Notes
 - Routing will be manually tested.